WIPACrepo/wipac-dev-py-setup-action/README.md

     - This will catch install errors before any tests run.
 4. Run unit and integration tests
     - To limit startup costs, include a job-dependency for the previous jobs.
 This will guarantee tests are running with the most recently bumped package dependencies.
-5. Use `relekang/python-semantic-release`
+5. Use `python-semantic-release/python-semantic-release@v7.34.6`
-    - This will make a new GitHub Release and a PyPI Release (if not disabled).
+    - This will make a new GitHub Release and a PyPI Release (if not disabled with `patch_without_tag = False`).
     - This should use an `"if"`-constraint for the default branch (main or master).

 #### Example YAML